 The BORG50C wheelset is a aerodynamic, stiff, responsive race ready wheelset.
 Performance wheels don't have to have a high price tag.
-The wheels are built by me (Malcolm Borg) in Suffolk, U.K. They are built to last and make you quicker.
+The wheels are built in the shop in Suffolk, U.K. They are built to last and make you quicker.

 The rims are 50mm deep and 26mm wide.
 The internal width is 19mm.
 The industries best aero spoke is used along with my own hubs.
 The wheels are built by me in the U.K.

 - 26mm wide (max width)

 - 19mm internal width